01 of 08

 You'd Have to Be a Clown to Visit Krustyland

-The centerpiece of Springfield, the hometown of The Simpsons that's been brought to life at Universal Studios Florida, is The Simpsons Ride.
+Let’s take a look around Springfield, the hometown of The Simpsons that's been brought to three-dimensional life at Universal Studios Florida.
+The centerpiece of the land is The Simpsons Ride.
 It is located in the mythical theme park within a theme park, Krustyland (insert Krusty the Clown laugh here).

 This Game Has a Familiar Ring to It